 - This is the basis of Good Bye, Lenin!, where a woman in East Berlin misses the fall of the Wall while in a temporary coma, and her family try to keep the news from her for fear the shock would kill her.
 They go as far as making fake news segments and digging through garbage for communist goods.
-It ends with an aversion, as instead of her finding out the truth, someone decides to tell her.
+It ends with an aversion, as she finds out but doesn't say anything, letting them continue the charade.

 - Another German film, Wahrheit oder Pflicht (as in "truth or dare"), has a girl who fails school but pretends to still attend.
 Things go downhill from there.